musq/www/content/posts/iitd-mitm-liability.md

 However, this simplicity comes with a very interesting and challenging possibility.

-> What if one of those root certificates belongs to a malicious actor?
+> ***What if one of those root certificates belong to a malicious
+> actor?***

 In that case, it's game over!
-All the communication between your computer and any other web server is compromised, even if it happens over HTTPS.
+All the communication between your computer and **any other web server** is compromised, even if it happens over HTTPS.

-1. A malicious actor installs his bad certificate as a trusted root on your computer
+1. A malicious actor installs his bad certificate as a trusted root on your computer.
-1. You send a request to a web server
+1. You send a request to any web server.
+Cerficate exchange is about to begin.
-1. Malicious actor intercepts the request and decrypts the messages using his certificate
+1. Malicious actor intercepts the request and pretends to be the said web server and responds with his certificate.
+Since his certificate is already present on your system, you trust it.
+1. He also initiates another connection with the web server pretending to be you.
-1. He re-encrypts said messages using web server's certificate and forwards it to the web server
+1. All further communcations between you and the web server go through him.

 The malicious actor is sitting in the middle of you and the web server, and neither of you knows about it.
 This is called a **Man in the middle